Private Swimming Lessons for Edmonton Adults

 What’s Different About The Big Mermaid?

 I’ve spent decades teaching and coaching swimming and other subjects both here in Edmonton and internationally.
-I also have a PhD in sport psychology from the University of Alberta and expertise in adult learning and motivation.
+I also have a PhD in sport psychology from the University of Alberta and deep expertise in adult learning and motivation.

 As a woman with ADHD, I know learning new skills and building consistent routines can feel really hard sometimes (or all the time!)
 That’s why I offer a range of thoughtful services and compassionate support designed to transform your relationship to the water—and yourself.